maccalsa/scrapyscrapy/README.md

 ## Prerequisites

-- Java 21 or later
+- Java Graal 21 or later as an available toolchain
+  -  check with **.\gradlew -q javaToolchains**
+  -  set environment variable **GRAALJDK** if Graal jdk is in a non standard location
 - Docker and Docker Compose
 - Gradle (wrapper included)

 ## Setup

+TODO toolchainfix .\gradlew -q javaToolchains

 1. Clone the repository: